risd-web/wd-winter18/README.md

 * Wed: 1/17
 * Wed: 1/31

-* Office Hours / Review Sessions: Fridays 10:30 – 11:30am and by appointment
+* Office Hours / Review Sessions: Fridays by appointment

 ## Course objectives
 * understand the technology involved in implementing a website